Xexyz: Tube Shooter gameplay

 The final level is a "fixed" shooter.
 More specifically, it is a "tube shooter" where the player approaches the last boss's fortress and attempts to destroy it.
 Apollo, in a more enhanced ship than any seen before, rotates from the sides of the screen to the bottom, shooting at the center while avoiding enemy fire.

 Weapons and items

 Apollo receives weapons and items from a goddess character to help him on his way.
 All weapons can be powered up by visiting a shop that specializes in powering up weapons, or by talking to the goddess character a second time.

 Reception

-Xexyz was met with generally positive reception from critics.
-However, public reception in Japan was mixed; in a poll taken by Family Computer Magazine, it received a score of 18.38 out of 30.
+Xexyz was met with generally positive reception from critics, but public reception in Japan was mixed; in a poll taken by Family Computer Magazine, it received a score of 18.38 out of 30.